Before you accept your place of study with us, please ensure that you have read and understood the following regulations.

 If you wish to cancel and withdraw completely from your studies, you must discuss this with your Course Lead in the first instance.
 You will then need to complete a withdrawal form and submit it to the Course Administrator.
 We will treat the withdrawal date as the date the administrator receives this form.
 The amount we will refund depends on when you withdraw – see more in our refunds section below.

 If you decide to break your studies between one year of an academic course and another, you must let us know by the end of the academic year before the one you wish to take off.
 When you return after a break, we will charge you the fee for the academic year you wish to return to.
 In exceptional circumstances, you may be able to break your course during the academic year, but only with the agreement of the Associate Dean.
 You will have to pay for the terms attended.

-  The amount we will charge you depends on when you withdraw from or delay entry to a course - the charges for the academic year 2019/20 are shown below:
+The amount we will charge you depends on when you withdraw from or delay entry to a course.

 - Withdraw or delay entry more than four weeks prior to the Friday of Welcome Week = No charge.

 - Withdraw or delay entry within four weeks prior to the Friday of Welcome Week = 10% of full fee will be charged.

 - Minimum charge for withdrawal/delaying entry within six weeks after Welcome Week = a third of the full fee